 If there’s something we never tire of, it’s freshness.
-And that freshness has just moved closer to us!

-The first dedicated poke bar to open in the south-east corner, Finn Poke, recently opened their second venue upstairs in Pacific Fair exactly a year after the opening of their Byron Bay shop.
+The first dedicated poke bar to open in the south-east corner, Finn Poke, opened their second venue upstairs in Pacific Fair exactly a year after the opening of their Byron Bay shop.

 With a longterm hospitality background in extended family restaurants ‘Fig & Olive’ and the traceable seed to plate ‘Farmhouse’ in LA, Jem Jacinto says:

-All three venues are high traffic beachy areas where health is a priority of the population.
+All three Gold Coast venues are high traffic beachy areas where health is a priority of the population.
 Health is a big focus for the store, and we can’t think of a better fast casual lunch!

 Decked out in attractive pale green and white décor with Scandi cane lightshades and chairs, the new shop carries a neon one-liner on the wall: ‘This is how we bowl.’